ubc-library-rc/AI_for_coding/content/4_Code_Build_Practice.md

 nav_order: 8
 has_toc: T
 ---
-## Topic Summary
+# Coding with ChatGPT
-Now that we have learned a few skills for interacting with LLMs more effectively in the previous workshops, it is time to put it all together.
+Now that we have learned a few skills for interacting with LLMs more effectively in the previous sessions, it is time to put it all together.
-We will work through running a t-test in R.
+We will use ChatGPT to help us run a t-test in R.

 ## Learning Objectives
+By the end of this session we hope you will:

+- understand where ChatGPT can help in a data analysis workflow
+- feel confident using ChatGPT in your own coding tasks

 ## Ask for help (Breakdown workshop)
 Ask the AI: “What are the step-by-step instructions to run a two-sample t-test in R”?
 Ask for sources and note down the steps.